kevin218/Eureka/README.md

-# Eureka
+# Eureka!
-Project Eureka is restricted to Section 5 employees only
+Project Eureka! is restricted to Section 5 employees only.

-ALERT: Project Eureka is currently under heavy development.
-DO NOT USE UNDER ANY CIRCUMSTANCES!
+ALERT: Project Eureka! is currently under heavy development.
+Use at your own risk.